oliviabon77/Sales-performance-analysis/README.md

 - Missing or malformed primary keys
 - Duplicate product IDs
-- Missing foreign key matches
+- Missing foreign key matches, orphaned records
 - Invalid order or ship dates
 - Negative or zero revenue rows
 - Discounts greater than unit price
 - Potential join multiplication issues
+- Missing product classifications

 ### 4. Clean and Enrich Product Data
 Missing product colors are filled with `N/A`.
 Missing product categories are inferred from product subcategories when possible, using business rules for Clothing, Accessories, and Components.